 We realize that walking into a new church can feel somewhat strange and disorienting.
 And yet, the best way to really get a feel for a place is to experience it in person.

-Below is what you can expect on a Sunday morning at Holy Cross, written from the perspective of a first-time visitor.
+Below is what you can expect on Sundays during the 10:15 AM service at Holy Cross, written from the perspective of a first-time visitor.
 We hope it answers your questions and fills you with confidence to join us in worship.

 No. Holy Cross welcomes everyone, regardless of their religious background or affiliation.
 Visitors and newcomers are encouraged to attend services, participate in church activities, and explore our faith community.